-The DC.W directive defines an object as an initialized array of words.
+The DC.W directive defines an object as an initialized array of words i.e. 2 bytes.
 If the directive is labeled, the label is assigned the location counter of the current section before the data is placed in that section.
 If a single initializer is present, the label's data type is set to WORD; otherwise, it is set to be a fixed array of WORD, the bounds of which are set by the number of elements defined.